-Mycotoxins contamination can occur in the field with molds such as the Fusarium species, producing mycotoxins such as Fumonisins, Trichotecens and Zearalenons on the crops, or during storage time with fungi, such as the Aspergillus and Penicillium.
-Those fungi are linked to Aflatoxins and Ochratoxins mycotoxins.
-Storage contamination is additional to the in-field contamination.
-One mycotoxin can be produced by several molds and one mold can produce several mycotoxins causing multi-contamination.
-Nowadays, about all the samples having a positive result for mycotoxin presence are in situation of multi-contamination.
+Mycotoxins contamination can occur in the field with molds such as the Fusarium species, producing mycotoxins such as Fumonisins, Trichotecens and Zearalenons on the crops.
+Contamination can also happen in storage with fungi, such as the Aspergillus and Penicillium.
+Those fungi are linked to Aflatoxins and Ochratoxins.

-Multi-contamination in feed increases the effects of mycotoxins and their impact on the performances of animals.
-With mycotoxins, both additive and synergic effects are possible, depending on many external factors.
-Mycotoxins toxicity will also depends on the species, animals’ age and mycotoxins families’ presence.
-On monogastrics species we mainly identified impacts on growth performances, reproduction, metabolism and immunity.
-On ruminant, we identified impacts on reproduction, milk production but also on milk quality.
+Their toxicity level will also depend on species, animals’ age and mycotoxins families’ presence.
+On monogastrics species, we mainly identified impacts on growth performances, reproduction, metabolism and immunity.
+On ruminants, we identified impacts on reproduction, milk production but also on milk quality.

 Raw materials analysis is the starting point of mycotoxins contamination knowledge in each particular situation.
-Corn, barley, wheat and oats are important substrates for mycotoxins, but they are not the only raw materials that need to be analyzed.
+Corn, barley, wheat and oats are important substrates, but they are not the only raw materials that need to be analyzed.
 For ruminants, forages are the main source of contamination which also

 In addition, mycotoxins are very stable and resistant metabolites.
-They are resistant to thermic treatments up to 250°C (such as extrusion, pelletizing, flacking etc.), physical and chemical treatments (such as cleaning,
+They can resistant to thermic treatments up to 250°C (such as extrusion, pelletizing, flacking etc.), physical and chemical treatments (such as cleaning,